-It's time to make a decision Mitigating the risks
+It's time to make a decision mitigate your risk

-It's time to make a decision and mitigate the risks
+It's time to make a decision: Mitigate your risk

 Product quality: setting a baseline for success

 Before you dive into the flashy features of any software, focus on its basic performance and reliability.
 You want a solution that can handle your current needs but is scalable for future growth.
 Consider the learning curve-how easily can your team adopt the tool?